ntustRay/home-way/README.md

       - use `const updateTask = await prisma.task.update({ where: { id: id, }, data: { content: 'updated task', }, });` to update the record
     - update or create records
       - use `const upsertTask = await prisma.task.upsert({ where: { id: id, }, update: { content: 'some value', }, create: { content: 'some value', }, });` to update or create the record
 ---
+  - Use the Prisma instance
+    - create a new file `utils/db.ts` to set up the Prisma instance
+    - update the `app/profile/create.tsx` file to include the Prisma instance
+    - update the `utils/actions.ts` file to include the Prisma instance
+      - `createProfileAction` function to create a new profile
+      - `fetchProfileImage` function to fetch the profile image
+        - use next/image to display the profile image
+        - update the img url domain to the `next.config.js` file
+        ```js
+          images: {
+            domains: ['img.clerk.com']
+          }
+        ```

+---

 ### Next App